mcarton/rust-herbie-lint/README.md

 # By default, the plugin will call the executable only if it's found, but won't
 # complain otherwise.
 use_herbie = false

+# Maximum time in seconds that Herbie is allowed to play with an expression.
+If
+# null, allow Herbie to run indefinitely.
+Default is two minutes.
+timeout = 120
 ```

 [clippy-usage]: https://github.com/Manishearth/rust-clippy#usage